Partnerships for Enhanced Engagement in Research (PEER)

 This program is managed by our partner agency.
 Please see the Synopsis below for instructions on how to apply for funding.

-The Partnerships for Enhanced Engagement in Research (PEER) Science program was established under a Memorandum of Understanding (MOU) between NSF and the United States Agency for International Development (USAID).
-PEER Science is a USAID-funded competitive grants program that provides an opportunity to support scientists in developing countries who work with NSF-funded scientists at U.S. institutions.
-PEER Science is intended to build scientific capacity and empower researchers in developing countries to use science and technology to address local and global development challenges.
-PEER Science funding may be used to train students and faculty, equip laboratories and field stations, and fund research, building scientific networks to address global challenges.
+Partnerships for Enhanced Engagement in Research (PEER) is a USAID-funded competitive grants program that provides an opportunity to support scientists in developing countries who work with NSF, NASA, NIH, Smithsonian Institution, USDA, and USGS funded principal investigators (PIs) at U.S. institutions.
+PEER is intended to build scientific capacity and empower researchers in developing countries to use science, technology, innovation, and partnerships to address local and global development challenges.
+PEER funding may be used to train students and faculty, equip laboratories and field stations, and fund research, building scientific networks to address global challenges.

-The National Academies, which has been selected to administer the PEER Science program, will receive and review PEER Science proposals that have been prepared and submitted by developing country scientists and will make awards directly to institutions in host countries.
+The National Academies, which administers the PEER program, will receive and review PEER proposals that have been prepared and submitted by developing country scientists and will make awards directly to institutions in host countries.
 Please see the National Academies website for complete eligibility details, proposal submission instructions, and the application form.
-Potential applicants with questions are invited to contact the program's staff at firstname.lastname@example.org.
+Program questions regarding eligibility of NSF-funded partners are invited to contact the NSF program's staff at firstname.lastname@example.org .

-PEER Science proposals will be accepted from researchers in eligible developing countries.
-Developing country PIs who apply should either be actively engaged in or plan to be engaged in a collaborative research project with an NSF-funded U.S. researcher.
-Proposals are not accepted from U.S. researchers.
+PEER proposals will be accepted from researchers in eligible developing countries.
+Developing country applicants should either be actively engaged in or plan to be engaged in a collaborative research project with an NSF-funded PI.
+PEER proposals are not accepted from U.S. researchers.

 Areas in which both NSF and USAID have strong mutual interests include, but are not limited to, the following: